5argon/RichUp/README.md

 ## How to use

 - Attach `RichUpPreprocessor` component on the same game object as `TMP_Text`.
 Alternatively you can use custom target fields.
 - Setup how to turn which Markdown into which rich text tags on the `config`.
 It is a big cumbersome tree of serialized data.
-There is no custom editor yet since I am lazy, but it works.
+There is no custom editor yet for now, but it works.
 - Additionally create a new component that implements `IItemFormatter` to use named format items feature. (described below)

 ## Features